Phi Beta Kappa Membership

 Stipulation 3.
 Candidates shall have demonstrated, by successful work in high school or college, or in the two together, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
 In no case shall this mean less than the completion of the intermediate college level in a second, or non-native, language, or its equivalent.
 [Completion of Chinese 202, French 202, German 202, Greek 201, Latin 201 or Spanish 202 at Wabash or via approved transfer credit satisfies this stipulation.
 Concurrent enrollment will be considered for membership, but initiation is contingent upon passing the relevant course.
 Students who are exempt from or test out of the Wabash language requirement will be considered to have fulfilled this stipulation.
 Placement in an advanced language course (e.g., 301 or 321) alone does not satisfy this stipulation; students must complete the course.]

 Stipulation 4.
 The candidate's undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts curriculum.
-The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.
+The course should introduce the student to mathematical ideas, abstract thinking, proofs, or the axiomatic method.
 [Completion of the Quantitative Skills requirement satisfies this stipulation.]

 Stipulation 5.
 In keeping with the Founders’ interest in fostering not only academic excellence but also friendship and morality, invitation to Phi Beta Kappa should be extended only to persons of good moral character.
 [We have usually interpreted issues of moral character to concern specific accusations of plagiarism or other impropriety.]